 Technology is still not a replacement for the intuition and creativity of humans.
 However, humans are no replacement for the speed or consistency of technology.
 This is partially why hackers always have an advantage.
 A human is infinitely more creative than any NGFW could ever hope to be.

-If security is to ever become simple, the relationship of humans and security technology must revert back to a more classical arrangement: technology does the hard work, and humans do the fun work.
+If security is to ever become simple, the relationship between humans and security technology must revert back to a more classical arrangement: technology does the hard work, and humans do the fun work.